Your Guide To Five Points

 Over the years some bars have had their liquor licenses revoked due to violations serving underage drinking, encouraging excess drinking, etc… But!
 There are also some great bars with some great food that are enjoyed by those who frequent them.

 One thing to note is that it can get pretty rowdy in Five Points at night when Carolina is in session.
 Especially during the Gamecock’s football season!

 I do want to mention Bang Back Bar & Lounge.
 It’s a newer establishment but is such a unique addition to Five Points.
 You’ll find bar food (wings, pimento cheese hushpuppies, eggrolls…), tacos and even gyoza.
 Weird menu but it works!

-There’s a newer parking lot just past Gourmet Shop toward the Fountain.
-Otherwise you may just have to circle around a bit until you find a street spot.
+There’s a newer parking lot just past the Gourmet Shop toward the Fountain.
+Otherwise, you may just have to circle around a bit until you find a street spot.